The stacky concentration theorem: Introduction

 \subsection{Acknowledgments}

 We would like to thank Marc Levine and Yan Soibelman for their interest in this work, and Alexandre Minets for help with moduli stacks of Higgs sheaves.
-We would also like to thank Tasuki Kinjo who participated in this project in the initial stages.
+We would also like to thank Tasuki Kinjo who participated in this project in the initial stages, as well as the anonymous referees for very helpful comments.

 We acknowledge support from the ERC grant QUADAG (D.A.), the NSTC grant 110-2115-M-001-016-MY3 (A.A.K.), the DFG through SFB 1085 Higher Invariants (C.R.), and the EPSRC grant no EP/R014604/1 (A.A.K. and C.R.).
 We also thank the Isaac Newton Institute for Mathematical Sciences, Cambridge, for hospitality during the programme ``Algebraic K-theory, motivic cohomology and motivic homotopy theory'' where the final revisions of this paper were completed.
 C.R. is grateful to Max Planck Institute for Mathematics in Bonn for its hospitality and financial support at the time of writing the paper.
+This paper is part of a project that has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No.~832833).

 \changelocaltocdepth{2}